 What to Wear in Morocco for Men

-• Jeans and a T-shirt are fine, although a collared shirt is considered more appropriate.
-Jeans should be well-fitting and not torn.
+- Appropriate Tops: Jeans with a T-shirt are acceptable, but a collared shirt is better.
+Ensure jeans are well-fitting and not torn.

 Tip: If you need a lightweight men’s travel jacket, consider one with hidden pockets for Morocco.
 It can help keep things safe when you don’t want to carry a bag.
 Especially in the crowded souks and medinas.
 See our top pick for the most stylish and practical Men’s Travel Jackets with Hidden Pockets.